GoogleCloudPlatform/ai-on-gke/tpu-provisioner/README.md

 ### Create a GKE Cluster with workload identity enabled and a static cluster version

-The TPU Provisioner requires workload identity to be enabled, and cannot be on a release channel (auto upgrades are disabled on node pools created by the TPU provisioner, to minimize disruptions to training workloads)
+The TPU Provisioner requires [Workload Identity Federation for GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to be enabled, and cannot be on a release channel (auto upgrades are disabled on node pools created by the TPU provisioner, to minimize disruptions to training workloads)

 Refer to the [public docs](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) and follow